isc-projects/kea/doc/guide/dhcp4-srv.rst

    }

 In some cases it is useful to associate some options with an address pool from which a client is assigned a lease.
-Pool- specific option values override subnet-specific and global option values.
+Pool-specific option values override subnet-specific and global option values.
 The server's administrator must not try to prioritize assignment of pool-specific options by trying to order pool declarations in the server